 Our success will depend, in part, on our ability to obtain and defend patents and protect trade secrets.
-To date, we have two United States patents issued and 26 patent applications filed in the United States pertaining to our TOCOSOL drug delivery technology as well as counterpart filings in Europe and key countries in Asia and Latin America.
-We have also received Notice of Allowance for three of the previously filed patent applications, which means that patent issuance for these applications is expected within the next three to six months.
+To date, we have five United States patents issued and 27 patent applications filed in the United States pertaining to our TOCOSOL drug delivery platform and other technologies as well as counterpart filings in Europe and key countries in Asia and Latin America.
 The patent position of medical and pharmaceutical companies is highly uncertain and involves complex legal and factual questions.
 There can be no assurance that any claims which are included in pending or future patent applications will be issued, that any issued patents will provide us with competitive advantages or will not be challenged by third parties, or that the existing or future patents of third parties will not have an adverse effect on our ability to commercialize our products.
 Furthermore, there can be no assurance that other companies will not independently develop similar products, duplicate any of our products or design around patents that may be issued to us.
 Litigation may be necessary to enforce any patents issued to us or to determine the scope and validity of others' proprietary rights in court or administrative proceedings.
 Any litigation or administrative proceeding could result in substantial costs to us and distraction of our management.
 An adverse ruling in any litigation or administrative proceeding could have a material adverse effect on our business, financial condition and results of operations.